 Lenox Library Association Book Sale

 The annual Book Sale is one of the community highlights during the summer season in Lenox.
-A vital fundraising event for the Library, the sale raised over $35,000 in 2016.
+A vital fundraising event for the Library, sales of used books raised over $32,000 in 2017.

 Your donations make the annual sale possible.

 Our dedicated volunteers prepare for the sale throughout the year.
-Donations for the summer of 2018 can be made on Tuesdays and Thursdays between 10 and noon at 60 Hawthorne Street, Lenox on the campus of the Boston University Tanglewood Institute.
+Donations for the summer of 2018 can be made on Thursdays between 10 and noon at 10 Kemble Street, Lenox, at the former Spring Lawn Mansion.

 The sale offers thousands of books in more than 30 subject areas.
 In addition to books, we welcome donations of CDs, DVDs, audiobooks and artwork.
 (At this time, we cannot accept books in bad condition or with mold, ex-library books, encyclopedias, cassettes, record albums or VHS tapes).